WEBY: Revocation

 On July 19, 1967, the FCC voted to designate the license renewal of WEBY for hearing, after the commission received complaints against the Milton Broadcasting Company, licensee of WEBY, for potential violations of the fairness doctrine relating to editorials the station aired on April 22, 1966.
 The chief plaintiff was John C. Boles of Bagdad, who said the WEBY editorials attacked him while he was a candidate for the Florida State Senate, but the station did not give him equal time to respond.
 The FCC also sought to establish whether Mapoles and other station officials made misrepresentations.

-Mapoles attempted to sell the station to Lawrence Hankins Locklin and terminate the renewal proceeding in early 1968; the FCC denied the request and also threw out an application by a third party to build a new station on WEBY's frequency.
-Alleging poor health, Mapoles reiterated at a 1969 hearing in Pensacola his desire to sell the station to Hankins; however, the commission contended he only attached partial records in support of his claim.
+Mapoles attempted to sell the station to Lawrence Hankins "Hank" Locklin, a country music star and member of Grand Ole Opry who was from nearby McClellan, FL, and terminate the renewal proceeding in early 1968; the FCC denied the request and also threw out an application by a third party to build a new station on WEBY's frequency.
+Alleging poor health, Mapoles reiterated at a 1969 hearing in Pensacola his desire to sell the station to Locklin; however, the commission contended he only attached partial records in support of his claim.
 FCC hearing examiner Herbert Sharfman, in an initial decision published at the end of June 1970, recommended a one-year short-term renewal for WEBY's license, stating that Mapoles's misrepresentations did not justify more severe action.

 The FCC Broadcast Bureau took exception to the initial decision and appealed; oral arguments were held before the FCC in January 1972.
 In May, the commission denied a renewal for WEBY, finding Sharfman's judgment "colored" and stating that he placed the burden of proof on the Broadcast Bureau and not on Mapoles, who displayed "an unpardonable lack of candor" in supplying a purported copy of the editorial that was milder than that which actually aired and in inconsistencies in the presented medical record.
 Mapoles immediately appealed the order, allowing the station to continue broadcasting beyond the July 3 date set for it to cease operations.
 A motion to stay the effective date of the order, however, was denied on March 13, 1973, and WEBY ceased operations on the evening of March 30, with much of its programming moving to WXBM-FM.

 After 10 years at WEBY, Pooley left the station.
 Over the years, he survived four assassination attempts.
 He returned to the air at WECM (1490 AM) in the 1990s before his death in 2003.